 When famine visits Bethlehem, Boaz holds out hope for rain while his relative Elimelech moves his wife Naomi and their sons to Moab.
 For a while, it appears the Lord is blessing Elimelech’s family, and his sons marry two lovely Moabite women.
 But calamities strike, one after another, leaving Naomi alone in a foreign land with only her childless daughters-in-law for comfort.
 When news reaches Naomi that the famine in Bethlehem has lifted, only Ruth will hazard the journey to her mother-in-law’s homeland.
 Destitute and downhearted, Naomi resigns herself to a life of bitter poverty, but Ruth holds out hope for a better future.
 And Boaz may be the one God has chosen to provide it.

-Finalist for the Faith, Hope, & Love Reader's Choice Award in the Women's Fiction category.
+Second Place Winner in the Faith, Hope, & Love Reader's Choice Award in the Women's Fiction category.

 "Woven with skill and imagination"